tm-a-t/TGPy/guide/docs/basics.md

 If you want to keep the original message, send `cancel` after your message.
 [Learn more about code detection](code_detection.md)

-## You can do anything
+## Do anything

-All Python possibilities are available, such as importing Python modules, defining functions and classes, and others.
+All Python possibilities are available, including module imports and function definitions.

 TGPy uses [Telethon library](https://github.com/LonamiWebs/Telethon/) to interact with Telegram.
 You can use messages, chats and users in your code.
 Check out [Telethon documentation](https://docs.telethon.dev/en/latest/).